 This letter is what can get your foot back in the door at your old company.
 Therefore, take the time to make this letter as professional as possible.
 Read through and carefully proofread the letter for any errors.

 This is an example of a letter asking for a job back.
 Download the letter template (compatible with Google Docs and Word Online) or see below for more examples.

-Letter Example to Ask For a Job Back (Text Version)
+Sample Letter Showing How to Ask For a Job Back (Text Version)